wjinshui/Dataset/README.md

 Tables with names beginning with 'exercise_' are all related to SQL statements, and two of them are most important.
 One is the exercise_result table, which records most of the information related to the SQL statements submitted by students, and the other is the exercises_exercise table, which records most of the information related to exercises.
-**The student submissions are stored in the 'submission_answer' field of the exercise_result data table.**
+**The student submissions are stored in the 'submitted_answer' field of the exercise_result data table.**

 Table 1 Description of exercise_result table.